ThomasParkerr/BOUTIQUE-AFRIQUE/README.md

   Users can add items to a wishlist table and seamlessly transfer items from the wishlist to the cart.
 - **Dynamic Checkout Process:**
   - Checkout validation ensures proper payment type selection.
-  - Items marked as "checked out" are removed from the cart but remain tracked in the purchases table.
+  - Items marked as "checked out" are removed from the cart but remain tracked in the Cart table as purchases made.
   - Discounts are calculated in real-time and displayed on the checkout page.
 - **Loyalty Points System:**
   Loyalty points are updated based on completed checkouts, providing users with rewards for their purchases.